International Sheep Dog Society: World Sheepdog Trials

 But the ISDS is not only about sheepdog trialling.
-The ISDS Stud Book was set up in the late 1940s and remains in invaluable list of working sheepdogs and their progeny.
+The ISDS Stud Book was set up in the late 1940s and remains a list of working sheepdogs and their progeny.
 Knowledge of how a dog is bred is essential for anybody wanting a dogs from a working strain and looking for certain characteristics.
 The ISDS has also sought to work with the veterinary profession to eradicate genetic defects in the Border Collie such as CEA (Collie Eye Anomaly) and PRA (Progressive Retinal Atrophy) through careful breeding and through the use of DNA tests.
 There are over 300,000 entries in the Stud Book, and thousands of new entries are added every year, either on the basis of parentage or if a dog has proved itself to be a good working example ("Registered on Merit").

 The ISDS also promotes the training of young sheepdog handlers through a number of practical methods, some farm based, some competitive.

-The ISDS has several thousand members all over the world, currently enjoying the membership rights, which include the popular bimonthly magazine International Sheepdog News.
-Details can be found on the ISDS website at www.isds.org.uk to which there is a link below.
+The ISDS has several thousand members all over the world with membership rights, which include the bimonthly magazine International Sheepdog News.

-The structure of the International Sheep Dog Society is thus:
+The structure of the International Sheep Dog Society

 Members from England, Ireland, Scotland and Wales all elect up to ten Directors annually, who meet an annual meeting.

 From those Directors, members of the ISDS Council are elected annually, and it is the Council which is the ISDS governing body, the Council members acting as the Trustees of the ISDS, which is a registered charity.

-Each of the four home nations has elected Junior and Senior Vice Presidents and a National President.
+Each of the four nations elect Junior and Senior Vice Presidents and a National President.
 The Chairman of the ISDS is also elected, and as well as chairing meetings, each Chairman has been at the forefront of advancing the Society and in determining policy.

 The day-to-day administration of the ISDS is in the hands of the Executive Officer (until 2001 going under the title of ISDS Secretary) who supports the community with independent, confidential and impartial advice services for members, based at the ISDS office in Bedford, where the administrative staff carry out the day to day tasks involved in what over the last 103 years has become a sizeable organisation.